 Everyone Chasing You: Obviously.
 Most clear examples are the matches in episode 93 where their mission is to take out one member of the group specifically.

 Family-Friendly Firearms: It's a variety show so no one's gonna be whipping out guns obviously!
 They like to use water guns instead.

 Fake Defector: The guests in Episode 101 tried to do this, only to fail miserably in what the captions called "The Worst Operation in Running Man History".
-The male Running Man members and the three guests had been chasing after Ji-Hyo for the whole episode because she stole the gold meant to be the day's prize.
-At the final location, the guests decide to gain Haha's trust by letting Bum-Soo (a guest) fake catch one of them, confess that they were the true criminals for the day, and that they were leaving the criminals' side.
-A bewildered Haha is almost speechless as he tries to tell them that "You're not supposed to tell me that!" and even turning to the production team to express his disbelief.
-Finally realising something might be wrong with their plan, they try to eliminate Haha, only for the hiding Gary (who had been reduced to silent laughter by how horrible the guests were at being spies) to help out and eliminate the guests instead.
+The male Running Man members and the three guests had been chasing after Ji-Hyo for the whole episode because she stole the gold meant to be the day's prize (unknowing Ji-Hyo's carrying the fake).
+At the final location, the guests decide to trick Haha by gaining trust.
+The plan is Bum-Soo catches Do Hyun(both are the guest),makes an excuse that Do Hyun is leaving the criminal side while confessing that they were the true criminals for the day and ask Haha to rip Do Hyun's tag out since he can't do it.
+A bewildered Haha (and Gary who had been reduced to silent laughter commenting "There's actually a worse spy than me") are almost speechless as Haha tell them "You're not supposed to tell me that!" and even turning to the production team to express his disbelief.
+Realize their plan backfired, they try to eliminate Haha, only for the hiding Gary to help out causing Bum-Soo to fumble and get Do Hyun eliminated.